Which questions should employers ask candidates when they return for their second interview?

 First off, ask competency-based questions

-A second with a shortlisted candidate gives you the perfect opportunity to ask more detailed and specific competency-based questions relating to various aspects of the role.
+A second interview with a shortlisted candidate gives you the perfect opportunity to ask more detailed and specific competency-based questions relating to various aspects of the role.
 While competency-based questions will most likely have come up in the first interview, the second interview is also a chance to ask any you may have missed.

 Here are some competency-based questions to ask during the second interview: